amirahnasihah/backend-development/01-es6-review-intro/README.md

 - Higher order array methods allow you to take an array and perform certain operations on them.
 - **Filter**: get a new array of elements which matches a certain criteria.
-- **Map**: recreate a new array after performing operations on elements on an array
+- **Map**: recreate a new array after performing operations on elements on an array.
 - **Sort**: order array by a certain criteria
 - **Find**: search through an array and find an element